 It can be particularly hard to judge the size and shape of a dimly lit or unlit tractor-trailer and that’s when vehicles can more easily crash into the back of a large truck or slide under the truck between the axles at the side.

 Federal law now makes it compulsory for large trucks to have rear underride protection in the form of a guard rail.
 However, the laws don’t extend to side guard rails.
-Evidence exists which suggests that where side guard rails are fitted, they may help to save the life of any occupants of a smaller vehicle that hits a truck from the side.
+Evidence exists that suggests that where side guard rails are fitted, they may help to save the life of any occupants of a smaller vehicle that hits a truck from the side.

 In one experiment carried out by the Institute for Highway Safety, a car carrying a dummy was deliberately crashed into the side of a tractor-trailer at a speed of 30 mph.
 The vehicle crumpled in front, but the “dummy” was saved because of the protective effects of the test vehicle’s airbag and safety belt.
 When the experiment was repeated without side guard rails, a similar car had its roof ripped off.
 The Institute used a new side guard rail called “AngelWing” made of steel covered in fiberglass for the series of tests it completed.